Don’t let climate change outsmart you: make your Earth Hour last all year

 Asking your energy supplier to upgrade you to a smart meter is an easy step to take towards protecting the planet.
 Smart meters show you how much gas and electricity you’re using in pounds and pence, giving you the information you need to make positive changes and reduce energy waste at home.

 Smart Energy GB, the voice of Britain’s smart meter rollout, is encouraging people to sign up to a Twitter ‘Thunderclap’ to help make the 10th anniversary of Earth Hour count.
 The tweets will go out the day before Earth Hour, creating a tidal wave of reminders to go green and get a smart meter.
-Please sign up here and make sure your voice is heard.

 Ian’s resolutions for making Earth Hour last all year